Envirometrix/PredictiveSoilMapping/01-Introduction.md

 case.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">An advantage of descriptive field
-observations such as soil color, stone content, presence, size and abundance of roots, pores, mottles, cracks, diagnostic horizons etc. is that they provide much useful information at a relatively low cost, since there is no need to sample or transport the soil or analyze it at considerable cost in a distant laboratory.</div>\EndKnitrBlock{rmdnote}
+observations — such as soil color, stone content, presence, size and abundance of roots, pores, mottles, cracks, diagnostic horizons etc — is that they provide much useful information at a relatively low cost, since there is no need to sample or transport the soil or analyze it at considerable cost in a distant laboratory.</div>\EndKnitrBlock{rmdnote}